robinhouston/write-to-mp/README.md

    (which you chose in step 1).
 5. Tell the application to download the list of MPs from TheyWorkForYou by going to http://your-app-id.appspot.com/mp/cron/update
+   You will have to log in using your Google account at this point.
+As before, it will show a blank page.
-6. You can monitor the progress of the download by loading http://your-app-id.appspot.com/mp/admin/list and reloading it periodically to check that the list is
+6. You can monitor the progress of the download by loading http://your-app-id.appspot.com/mp/admin/list and reloading it periodically to check that the list is updating.

 ### Associate it with the domain name you want to use